Table of Contents

 Preliminary

-The Basys 3 board contains a 4-digit, seven-segment display as shown below.
+The Basys3 board contains a 4-digit, seven-segment display as shown below.
 This display can be used to display any information you desire, such as a counter value, register values, a timer, etc. In this week’s lab you will create a circuit to drive one digit of this display.
-Later in the semester, we will provide you with a module to drive all of the four digits at once.
-It will use the display module created in this lab.
-You will then use that full display in a number of labs as a way to display numerical information.
+Later in the semester, you will develop a module to drive all the four digits at once.

 Before designing a seven-segment controller circuit, it is necessary to understand how the seven-segment display operates.
 As the name implies, a seven-segment display has seven discrete segments that can each be individually turned on to make a variety of different characters.
 Each of the seven segments are labeled with a letter as shown in the image below: